JakobKSvaneborg/gpaw/doc/tutorialsexercises/opticalresponse/bse_tutorial/bse_tutorial.rst

 resulting Hamiltonian.
 Below we will set up the Bethe-Salpeter Hamiltonian in a basis of the 4 valence bands and 4 conduction bands.
 However, the screened interaction that enters the Hamiltonian needs to be converged with respect the number of unoccupied bands.
-The calculaton is erfored with the following script :download:`gs_Si.py`.
+The calculaton is run with the following script :download:`gs_Si.py`.
 It takes a few minutes on a single CPU.
 The last line in the script creates a .gpw file which contains all the informations of the system, including the wavefunctions.